Skip to content

 A comprehensive AI observability strategy unifies these data streams to give you a single, coherent picture of your system's health.
 It’s not enough to just collect this data; the real power comes from correlating it to get actionable insights.
 For example, a dip in a performance metric might correspond to a specific error log and a slow trace in one part of your application.
 By bringing these elements together, you can move from asking what happened to understanding why it happened, which is the key to building reliable and effective AI.
 This holistic approach is essential for managing the complexity of modern AI infrastructure, where a single user request can trigger a cascade of events across multiple services and models.

-Logs and metrics
+Foundational data: logs and metrics

 Logs and metrics are the foundational data sources for understanding your system's behavior.
 Think of logs as a detailed, time-stamped diary of everything that happens.
 Each entry is a discrete event, like an error message, a user request, or a system startup.
 They provide the granular, contextual details you need to investigate specific incidents.